MayorFalomo/Portfolio/README.md

 The inspiration behind my portfolio theme was based off a project i built, Orpheus.

-Most of my projects are usually self inspired or front-end challenges because i love thinking up amazing web apps and extra interactive functionalities for them.
+Most of my projects are usually self inspired or front-end challenges.

 ## Demo